 Fieldng an ineligible player

-– In the event of a team fielding an ineligible player, the offending team will receive zero points and the game will be scored as a walkover for the non-offending team.
+– In the event of a team fielding an ineligible player, the offending team will receive zero points and the game will be scored as a walkover for the non-offending team- it will also lead to 5-10 docked points dependent on the circumstances.

 – However, ineligible players may be brought in at short notice to enable the game to take place, and must be declared before the match, BUT, the result will always be taken as a win to the non-offending side with the offending team receiving loser’s points.